akiver/cs-demo-manager.com/docs/04-cs2-limitations.md

   As a workaround, CS:DM uses a "**server plugin**" loaded when the game is launched that should be transparent for the user.
 You can find more information about this plugin [here](/docs/development/cs2-server-plugin).
 - Watching a player "as a suspect" is not available because the `anonsuspect` argument of the `playdemo` command is not yet available in CS2.
 - Watching a specific round from the **Player's round performance** section in the **Downloads** page is not available because the `startround:number_number` argument of the `playdemo` command is not yet available in CS2.

-## Video generation

-- Video generation is currently available only on Windows because the `startmovie` command is not "officially available" yet and requires HLAE to work.
-- Death notice edition (players name, duration...) is not available because **HLAE** doesn't support it yet for CS2.

 ## Analyze